WafflesLabs/az2tf/README.md

 # az2tf
 Updated fork of az2tf by Andy Thomas(https://github.com/andyt530).
+I have updated requiirements and syndax to Terraform version 0.13 and azurerm version  2.27.0.
+I am only updating the scripts as I need them.
+If you stumble across this and find a script you need updated, lewt me know and I will address it whan I can.

 ###  Development of this (bash shell) version has now stopped in favour of the new version